 Tip One: Start early to prevent premature ageing

-The earlier you start sunscreen, the better; any pigmentation changes you see in your skin come from accumulative damage over your lifetime, which begins at an early age.
-Worse still, the damage may not show in your skin until you’re in your late 30’s.
+The earlier you start using sunscreen, the better; any pigmentation changes you see in your skin comes from accumulative damage over a lifetime, which begins at an early age.
+The damage may not show in your skin until you’re in your 30s.

 Tip Two: Regularly apply your sunscreen

 Physical sunscreens use agents such as Titanium and Zinc.
-We as a company believe both chemical and biological sunscreens work, but our philosophy is always natural; therefore, we recommend physical sunblock and feel that it offers superior coverage.
+We believe both chemical and biological sunscreens work equally well.

 Tip Three: Understand that SPF is not enough to protect your skin fully

-A number represents the sun protection factor (SPF), which measures how long you can stay in the sun without getting burnt.
-If you don’t apply sunscreen, your skin will start to burn in around 30 minutes.
+The number on your sunscreen represents the sun protection factor (SPF), which measures how long you can stay in the sun without getting burnt.
+If you don’t apply sunscreen, your skin will burn in around 30 minutes.
 Thus, an SPF of 6 would allow you to stay out six times longer, or 3 hours without getting burnt.

 Tip Four: Why antioxidants can protect your skin from the sun